 Decluttered and minimalist living is all the rage these days.
+Marie Kondo’s Netflix series is just the tip of the very messy iceberg.
 It’s a billion dollar industry, with books, blogs, businesses and even TV shows, all based around having less stuff.

 And with good reason – the touted benefits are many and there is even scientific research linking the state of our homes to the state of our minds.